Torn ACL (cont.)

 Anti-inflammatory medications, such as ibuprofen (Motrin, Advil), naproxen (Aleve), or ketorolac (Toradol), may be suggested to decrease swelling and pain.
-Narcotic medications for pain, such as codeine, hydrocodone, or oxycodone (Oxycontin), may be prescribed for a short period of time after the acute injury and shortly after surgery.
+Narcotic medications for pain, such as codeine, hydrocodone (Vicodin, Lortab), or oxycodone (Percodan, Percocet), may be prescribed for a short period of time after the acute injury and again after surgery.

 Find out what women really need.